theogroup/ogroup.net/src/_drafts/going-back-to-my-future.md

 featured: true
 tags:
   - News
+  - Design
+  - Culture
+  - Luxury Branding
+  - Press
+  - rethink luxury
+  - Strategy
 featured_image: /uploads/dymon-blog.png
 intro_markdown: |-
   *By Daymon Bruck*

   Most stories we know follow the expected format of a beginning, middle and an end, correct?
-Well...this one strays a bit from the expected.&nbsp;
+Well…this one strays a bit from the expected.&nbsp;
 sections:
   - text_markdown: >-
       25 years ago I accepted my first job as a Creative Director in New York